bring/developer-site/content/api/event-cast/index.md

 weight: 32

 introduction: |
+  The Event Cast API allows you to subscribe to tracking events for shipments by registering webhooks.
+There are two types of subscriptions available:

+  1. **Customer Number Subscription**: Event notifications will be sent for all shipments belonging to the subscribed customer number.
+  2. **Tracking Number Subscription**: Event notifications will be sent for the subscribed shipment or parcel number.

-  The Event Cast API can be used to subscribe to tracking events for a given shipment by registering webhooks.
-Event notifications are automatically pushed to the subscriber as they happen, avoiding repeatedly poll statuses calling the Tracking API.
-You define an endpoint that accepts HTTP POST, and whenever an event is registered for a subscribed shipment, we send it to the URL.
+  Event notifications are automatically pushed to the subscriber as they happen, avoiding the need to repeatedly poll statuses by calling the Tracking API.
+You define an endpoint that accepts HTTP POST requests, and whenever an event is registered for a subscribed shipment, we send it to the specified URL.

 information:
   - title: Authentication